 Symptoms Of Separation Anxiety

 Symptoms of separation anxiety include:

-Cognitive behavioral therapy is one of the most common types of therapy for anxiety disorders in general.
-It's the first line of treatment for separation anxiety.
-In CBT, you can learn to face and manage your fears about being separated from loved ones.
-If you have a child with separation anxiety, CBT can help you develop strategies for helping your child.
+Cognitive behavioral therapy is the first line of treatment for separation anxiety.
+In CBT, individuals learn to face and manage their fears around separation from loved ones.
+If you have a child experiencing separation anxiety, CBT can help you develop strategies for helping your child.
 If your separation anxiety is severe, a doctor might prescribe SSRI medications.
-In fact, SSRIs are the most used types of anxiety medication for many of the disorders.